Service Learning is recognised as a powerful pedagogical tool.

 - Working with families and children connected to Autism

-- Caring for the homeless
+- Caring for the homeless and other communities

 - Planting and tending a community garden and orchard